sashadykun/tvitch_buddy/README.md

 # c9.18_hackathon2
+#Application name - Twitch Boody

-Hackathon project involving the combination of different data sources into an application or game
+Project involving the combination of different data sources into an application

 ### Requirements
 - Combine at least 4 **external** resources via AJAX requests and present their information in an application
 - Must be documented loosely on JSDOC standards
 - Must be issue-managed via meistertask
-  - share the meistertask with daniel.paschal@learningfuze.com
-  - name your project 7.18 Team [your team number] Hackathon

-### Judging Criteria
+### Criteria
 - **Appeal** : is it visually appealing / well put together
 - **Code Quality** : is the code properly formatted, are variables and functions well defined and documented
 - **Presentation** : How well is it presented during the unveiling session